Blaizzy/mlx-embeddings/docs/Homebrew-brew-Maintainer-Guide.md

 An update can be requested manually by triggering the workflow from the [Update maintainers, manpage and completions](https://github.com/Homebrew/brew/actions/workflows/update-man-completions.yml) section under the "Actions" tab.
 Click on the "Run workflow" dropdown and then the "Run workflow" button.
-A PR will be opened shorty if there are any changes.
+A PR will be opened shortly if there are any changes.